How to Set Up a DBA in Texas

 Which business entities register for a DBA in Texas?

-The following business entities will file an assumed name certificate with the county clerks office and the Secretary of State:
+The following business entities will file a Texas assumed name certificate with the county clerk's office and the Secretary of State:

 These entities must also maintain a registered agent file in the county where the DBA’s principal office is located, if in Texas, or where the registered office is located, if outside of Texas.